So… you’ve been running Facebook Video ads and you do not understand which ads are performing well, and which ads are not eh?

 1&2 Video Viewing Time and Average Watch time

 Seems simple enough right?
 Well according to Facebook the average viewing time of a Facebook video is 6 seconds.
 Facebook will count video views as low as 3 seconds.
-If you are running a video ad you want you want your view length to be at least 10 seconds.
+If you are running a video ad you want you to want your view length to be at least 10 seconds.
 Here is a break down of the Standard of Excellence for video view length.

 > 3 seconds | Poor